-Naval Air Warfare Center Weapons Division (NAWCWD) currently holds a Letter of Authorization (LOA) issued by the National Marine Fisheries Service (NMFS) allowing non-lethal takes of pinnipeds incidental to the Navy's vehicle launch operations on San Nicolas Island (SNI), California.
-The current LOA is valid from 4 June 2009 through 3 June 2010.
+Naval Air Warfare Center Weapons Division (NAWCWD) was the holder of a Letter of Authorization (LOA) issued by the National Marine Fisheries Service (NMFS) on 3 June 2009 allowing non-lethal takes of pinnipeds incidental to the Navy's vehicle launch operations on San Nicolas Island (SNI), California.
+The LOA was valid from 4 June 2009 through 3 June 2010.
 The LOA was issued pursuant to 50 Code of Federal Regulations (CFR) 216.151-158 and §101(a)(5)(A) of the Marine Mammal Protection Act (MMPA), 16 United States Code (USC) §1371(a)(5)(A).
-Those regulations were initially issued for the period from 2 October 2003 through 2 October 2008 and were reissued in 2009 for the period 2 June 2009 through 2 June 2014.
-The regulations and associated LOAs allow for the 'take by harassment' of small numbers of northern elephant seals (Mirounga angustirostris), harbor seals (Phoca vitulina), and California sea lions (Zalophus californianus) during routine launch operations on Navy-owned SNI.
+Those regulations were initially issued for the period 2 October 2003 through 2 October 2008 and were reissued in 2009 for the period 2 June 2014.
+The regulations and associated LOAs allow for the 'take by harassment' of small numbers of northern elephant seals (Mirounga angustirostris), harbor seals (Phoca vitulina), and California sea lions (Zalophus californianus) during routine launches on Navy-owned SNI.